yarnjs/yarn-excerpt/README.md

 ### Plugin options explained
 `enabled: true`
 This part toggles the plugin on or off.
-Simplt set the value to `true` or `false`.
+Simply set the value to `true` (on) or `false` (off).

 `textOnly: false`
-This option lets you either use html enhanced excerpts (meaning all links, bold, italicized, etc will be there) by setting the value for `false`.
-Or you can use plain text in your excerpt by using the value `true`.
+This option lets you either use html enhanced excerpts (meaning links, boldness, italicization, and so on will be there) by setting the value to `false`.
+You can use plain text in your excerpt by changing the value to `true`.

 `charLimit: false`
 This option can limit your excerpt length to your specified amount of characters.
-Use the value `false` to disable it or a number value such as `250` to set a limit.
+Use the value `false` to disable it or a number value such as `250` to set a max limit.
 Example: `charLimit: 250`.